jhlink/Movies/README.md

 - There may be some lag or frames that drop when switching between the two sort criteria.
 While this isn't ideal, there are definitely optimizations around this, which I do plan ( hopefully ) for Pt.
 2.

 - When executing lint within the Android Studio IDE, there are some warnings that were ignored, such as "FrameLayout" being replaced with the `<merge>` tag or `AllowBackup/FullBackupContent` issues.
 For the purposes of the project, these warnings have been ignored.

+- Instead of using AsyncTask and HttpUrlConnection, OkHttp was used to make an asynchronous GET request to obtain all the necessary data specified in the the project rubric.
+It should be noted that when an OkHttp network request completes, a Runnable is utilized to apply UI updates as needed.